msterkowiec/AMTL/README.md

 # What is done:
 - amt::map, amt::set
 - amt::vector - without iterators and some methods missing (emplace, reserve)
-- initial version of control of multithreaded access to trivial types (AMTScalarType)
+- verification of multithreaded access to trivial types (AMTScalarType) e.g. amt::int8_t
 - numeric overflow (partially)

 # To-do, at least:
+- amt::bool + check floating point types
+- versions of containers' methods with hint
 - customize cassert; e.g. be able to pass ptr to cassert function or force throw instead of displaying assert msg (may be suitable for tests)
 - amt::string
 - iterators of vector; also missing reserve, emplace